(Published January 2016, last updated June 2023)

 Where is Châteauneuf-en-Auxois, France?
 Find it on Google maps

-Châteauneuf-en-Auxois is 12 kilometres (7.5 miles) past Pouilly-en-Auxois, including the 2-kilometre detour from the canal to reach the village.
+Châteauneuf-en-Auxois is located 165.6 kilometres (103 miles) along the Burgundy Canal, including the 1.4 kilometre detour from the canal to reach the village.
 I recommend taking the boat cruise from the port at Pouilly-en-Auxois to Vandenesse-en-Auxois – to experience the journey through the canal tunnel and several locks – and covering the last 3 kilometres on foot.

 To reach Châteauneuf-en-Auxois from the Burgundy Canal – cross the canal at the first bridge after Écluse 10 S la Mine and follow this road up the hill for 1.2 kilometres (0.8 miles) until it meets the D18A.
 Turn left and continue for another 200 metres into the village.

 Tourist Office in Châteauneuf-en-Auxois

 There is no Tourist Office in Châteauneuf-en-Auxois but you’ll find lots of useful information about what’s happening in the village on this website.

 Accommodation in Châteauneuf-en-Auxois